 TNO is keen to work together with stakeholders such as occupational hygienists, employees and employers, sensor developers, IT developers etc. on the development of the Virtual Occupational Hygiene Assistant to prevent occupational diseases.
 We are working on the following technologies or applications:

-For this application we are developing a data infrastructure for research purposes that continuously stores, visualises and analyses the collected sensor data and can feed back the obtained information directly to the employee and/or employer.
+For this application we are developing a data infrastructure (EXCITE) for research and prototyping purposes that continuously stores, visualises and analyses the collected sensor data and can feed back the obtained information directly to the employee and/or employer.
 Because the context is important for an exposure, we also apply other techniques (such as indoor location determination and video) to make individual behaviour more measurable and link it to the exposure pattern.

 In addition to visualising exposure across the day or directly linking an excess exposure to a warning, we also want to answer more complex exposure questions.
 Where do the exposures mainly take place, and under which conditions for which worker?
 That is why we develop models and data analysis techniques for sensor data that allow us to model exposure in both time and space.